McStasMcXtrace/McCode/INSTALL-McStas-2.x/Linux/debian/README.md

 ```bash
 sudo apt-get install mcstas-suite-python
 ```
-The -suite packages ingluding 'ng' in the package name will install the latest McStas 3.x package
+The -suite packages including 'ng' in the package name will install the latest McStas 3.x package

 # Using mcdoc on modern Ubuntu systems